AltspaceVR/AltspaceSDK/README.md

 ```
 The new object state is now saved to the [Firebase](http://firebase.com) cloud and broadcast to any clients connected to this room.
 FirebaseSync will update your objects when it recieves broadcasts from other clients.
 You can select a room manually by appending "roomID=XXX" (where X is a digit) to your app url query string, or if none is provided one is chosen randomly.

-Now this basic app is complete, and you can see the full source code listing at [spinningcube.html].
-Also check out [cube.obj] and [cube.mtl] for examples of simple OBJ and MTL files.
+Now this basic app is complete!
+For details, see the source code: [spinningcube.html].

 ## Learning More